WPezClasses/wp-ezclasses-docs-getting-started/README.md

 + Open Source - We hope you stay and help, but if you fork it that makes us feel good too.

 > FYI: The objective of WPezClasses isn't to solve every problem, in full, for every possibility, all the time.
 It's a framework, not a religious experience.
-> Success is defined as saving 10% to 20% in dev time and ongoing maintence.
-That might not sound like much, but when doing bespoke WP work, that's half
+> Success is defined as saving approx 20% in dev time and ongoing maintence.
+That might not sound like much, but when doing bespoke WP work, that's about
-> a day to a whole day per week.
+> a day's work per week.
+Wouldn't you love to have an extra day per week?
 The more time WPezClasses saves you, the more time you'll have for anything else.